Sour. Cream. Banana. Bread.

-Everything you need to know about how to create the best banana bread is contained within this post.
+Everything you need to know about how to create the best sour cream banana bread recipe is comin’ at ya!

-This banana bread recipe continues to be a fan favorite for good reason.
+This sour cream banana bread recipe continues to be a fan favorite for good reason.

 How can one go wrong with sugar, butter, bananas and sour cream?